pysmatch.Matcher

 Parameters:

-col (str) – The name of the categorical column to test.
-The method checks if the column is likely categorical (not continuous) and not in self.exclude.
+col (str) – Name of the categorical column to test.

 Returns: